Part one here

 [Stewart] brought up a conversation with another person who argued that ‘by saying that [Trump supporters] are not all racists, [he’s] giving tacit support to a man of racist language.’
 Stewart then pointed out that many Americans are complicit in exploitative and damaging systems, asking the person to pull out his iPhone.
 ‘I was like, Guess how those are made, guess who makes them?’
 Stewart said.
 ‘Oh yeah, but that’s ….
 It’s not different, we all do that.
 All of our shit stinks and getting beyond that takes incredible work.’

 “Incredible work,” Jeezus, don’t sell yourself short there, Jon.
 How much is this fifty minutes going to cost me?
-These remarks aren’t observations, they’re machinations, an effete struggle session.
-Power is always selectively moral, at least in China the proletariat keeps its mouth shut.
-So if a professional moralizer can get past his complicity in sweatshop slavery, what hope is there for those recalcitrant rubes down at Friendly’s?
+These remarks aren’t observations, they’re machinations.
+Power is always selectively moral.
+So if a professional moralizer can get past his complicity in sweatshop slavery, what hope is there for those recalcitrant rubes down at Friendly’s, whose culture he controls?